SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/blackbox.rst

    class Ram_1w_1r(wordWidth: Int, wordCount: Int) extends BlackBox {

      // SpinalHDL will look at Generic classes to get attributes which
-     // should be used ad VHDL gererics / Verilog parameter
+     // should be used as VHDL generics / Verilog parameters
-     // You can use String Int Double Boolean and all SpinalHDL base types
+     // You can use String, Int, Double, Boolean, and all SpinalHDL base
-     // as generic value
+     // types as generic values
      val generic = new Generic {
        val wordCount = Ram_1w_1r.this.wordCount
        val wordWidth = Ram_1w_1r.this.wordWidth
      }

-     // Define io of the VHDL entiry / Verilog module val io = new Bundle {
+     // Define IO of the VHDL entity / Verilog module val io = new Bundle {
        val clk = in Bool
        val wr = new Bundle {